-We begin by introducing a sequent calculus $SkNMILL_S$ that formalizes a skew variant of non-commutative multiplicative intuitionistic linear logic (NMILL), which we call SkNMILL.

-Here, SkNMILL refers to the logic itself, i.e. the set of derivable formulae, while SkNMILL_S is our first proof system (sequent calculus) for presenting SkNMILL.
-While elements of SkNMILL_S were briefly discussed in Section 1.2.2 since it is extended from SkNMILL^{1, \otimes} by adding the linear implication $-\circ$, we now present it in full detail to establish a foundation for the extensions that follow.
+We begin by introducing a sequent calculus SkNMILLs that formalizes a skew variant of non-commutative multiplicative intuitionistic linear logic (NMILL), which we call SkNMILL.
+While elements of SkNMILLs were briefly discussed in Section 1.2.2 since it is extended from the sequent calculus of SkNMILL $^{I,\otimes}$ by adding the linear implication $-\circ$, we now present it in full detail to establish a foundation for the extensions that follow.